lhridder/infrared/README.md

 - `genericPingVersion` what version should be sent with for an unknown domain status request.
 - `genericPingDescription` what description should be sent with for an unknown domain status request.
 - `genericPingIconPath` what icon should be sent with for an unknown domain status request.
+- `genericJoinResponse` what text response should be sent for an unknown domain join request.
 - `geoIPenabled` if geoip checks should be enabled.
 - `geoIPdatabasefile` where the .mmdb file is located for geoip checks.
 - `geoIpcountryWhitelist` what countries should be whitelisted when doing geoip checks (2 letter notation).